Disneyland Park has several special events throughout the year, many of which make this already charming park even more festive (and lovely!).

-- Costumed Characters: Meet classic Disney characters in their Halloween costumes, including Mickey, Minnie, Donald, and Goofy.
-Guests can also meet Jack and Sally from The Nightmare Before Christmas near the Haunted Mansion in New Orleans Square.
+- Costumed Characters: Meet classic Disney characters in their Halloween costumes, including Mickey and Minnie Goofy.
+Guests can also see Jack and Sally from The Nightmare Before Christmas.

-- Haunted Mansion Holiday (Sept.
-6, 2019 through Jan.
-6, 2020): The Haunted Mansion transforms into the Haunted Mansion Holiday with decorations and a story inspired by The Nightmare Before Christmas.
+- Haunted Mansion Holiday: The Haunted Mansion transforms into the Haunted Mansion Holiday with decorations and a story inspired by The Nightmare Before Christmas.

 - Main Street Pumpkin Festival: Encounter a variety of Disney-themed pumpkins on Main Street, U.S.A., including the giant Mickey pumpkin that is smiling on one side and winking on the other.